chesswondo/movie-recommender-chatbot/README.md

 ```bash
 python embeddings_retriever.py
 ```

+## Additional steps
+To use Hugging Face Inference API, you have to follow the next steps:
+* Create a Hugging Face account
+* Obtain Access Token with "read" role
+* Log in using the command 'huggingface-cli login' in your terminal

 ## Usage
 To use the program, you can then just navigate to the "src" folder and run the next script: